How to clean and care for your ceramic tableware

 Should you prefer to hand wash your ceramic kitchenware, avoid using metal sponges and harsh scrubs as they might scratch the surface of your plates and bowls.

 Our artisanal ceramics are handmade in Lampang, a quaint province in Northern Thailand.
 This tranquil town is an hour south of Chiang Mai, and is known for quality, small-batch ceramics.
 Our debut tableware collection features a range of dining and serving essentials, from ceramic dinner plates, bowls, and cups to handmade serveware.

 We currently sell online, but can arrange private viewings in person at out home show room convenient located near Orchard/Tanglin.
 We host "open" houses every 4-6 weeks or can accommodate a limited number of personal appointments during non-designated timings.
 Please reach out to us at email@example.com to register your interest in our next open house weekend or to arrange a separate timing.

-We also currently stock our dinnerware staples in all collections at Commune (Millenia Walk) and curated selections at Island Living (Kaki Bukit), Provisions (Furama Hotel), Ship of Time (OUE Building Downtown) and Konopi (Shaw Centre).
+We also currently stock our dinnerware staples in all collections at Commune (Millenia Walk) and curated selections at Island Living (Kaki Bukit), Provisions (Furama Hotel), Konopi (Shaw Centre), Tableguys (Henderson Building) and Sunday Bedding (Raffles City).

 Who makes your ceramics?